mooksdujour/rock-paper-scissors/README.md

-Asimple implementation of grade-school classic “rock paper scissors” in javascript
+A simple implementation of grade-school classic “rock paper scissors” in javascript